UNC-Libraries/SCTS-Documentation/Ticketing.md

 Once resolved, tickets will disappear from the SC Board.
 If you need to look at a finished ticket, click on "filters" at the top of the page and select "view all filters."
 Search for "Resolved SC Tickets" in the search bar.
 Select this filter.
 ![JIRA 10](https://github.com/llsmith305/images/blob/main/Jira_capture_10.png)

 This filter should show you all Wilson TS tickets with a resolved status.
 You can further refine the filter fields or search by keyword.
 Once you have this filter open, you can star the filter for easy future access.
-It should then show up as the first option open under the "filters" drop down at the top of the page.
+It should then show up as the first option under the "filters" drop down at the top of the page.
 ![JIRA 11](https://github.com/llsmith305/images/blob/main/Jira_capture_11.png)

 # Archival Planner